• Log in

 Sales Pipelines

-When I started using Brevo, the first thing I noticed was how easy it is to set up its sales funnel.
-While it doesn’t offer straight away monetization features—instead offering native integrations with WooCommerce, Shopify, PrestaShop, etc.—customizing deal stages, automating reminders and getting reports on sales felt simple and practical.
+When I started using Brevo, the first thing that stood out was how easy it is to set up its sales funnel.
+Customizing deal stages, automating reminders, and generating basic sales reports felt straightforward, and having both pipeline views and forecasts gave me a clear snapshot of team progress.

-In my experience, Brevo’s sign-up forms are solid for capturing leads and feeding them straight into workflows.
+In my experience, sign-up forms are solid for capturing leads and feeding them straight into workflows.
 The drag-and-drop builder makes it easy to create custom forms, pop-ups, or full-page sign-ups, allowing users to enable double opt-in and include GDPR consent without any hassle.

 I also liked that I can track submissions directly in the dashboard and see conversion trends, which helps me optimize campaigns.
 For more advanced tracking, however, I’ve added Google Analytics integration or Facebook Pixel scripts and sometimes captured UTM parameters through thank-you pages.

 In my experience using Brevo’s lead capture tools, the landing pages and forms work really well as funnels into personalized campaigns.
 The drag-and-drop landing page builder feels just like the email editor, so even beginners can get something up quickly.
-The template library has plenty of options for things like webinars, lead magnets, or promos, which is an absolute time saver.
-Their step-by-step guides also deserve a shoutout for helping me out once or twice.

 Having managed several client databases within Brevo, I’ve found their segmentation and personalization capabilities are good enough for most small to mid-sized businesses.
 The platform allows you to create dynamic segments based on standard criteria like email engagement, geographic location, subscription source, or custom attributes you’ve collected.